andrebask/thesis/10 - chapter5.md

 ### Selective transformation
 Using delimited continuations instead of un-delimited ones, gives us the chance to avoid transforming the whole source code.
 For instance, if we use `reset`/`shift` in a small portion of a program, we can transform only that portion an leave the rest untouched.

 The following code is a basic implementation of this idea.
 The two macros transform the code starting from a `call-with-continuation-prompt` call.
-The first macro marks the code to be processed by a successive pass, the `call/cc-rewrite` macro operates on the syntax tree performing the A-normalization pass and the instrumentation pass on the expression.
+The first macro marks the code to be processed by a successive pass.
+Than the `call/cc-rewrite` macro operates on the syntax tree performing the A-normalization pass and the instrumentation pass on the expression.
 This gives us continuation-enabled code enclosed in the `call-with-continuation-prompt`.

 ```scheme
 	(define-namespace <TLH> <gnu.expr.continuations.TopLevelHandler>)